pragma-/pbot/doc/FAQ.md

 The command caches and reuses this version result for 5 minutes before issuing another GitHub version check.

 You can live-update PBot without shutting it down.
-None of your files in your custom data-directories will be touched unless that update includes a migration script in the [`updates/`](../updates) directory.
+None of your files in your custom data-directories will be touched unless the update includes a migration script in the [`updates/`](../updates) directory.

 If you used `git` to install PBot, type `git pull` in the `pbot` directory.
 This will